 Surgical Bone Grafting

-The health and integrity of your jaw can be affected by a variety of reasons, but the loss of one or more teeth roots is one of the most impactful factors.
-The stimulation that your teeth roots provide when you bite and chew are essential to receiving an ample supply of minerals and nutrients.
-After losing a tooth root, this supply diminishes along with stimulatio.
-This can lead to the gradual loss of the bone’s mass and density, and for many patients, grafting may be necessary to fortify this foundation before they can replace their lost teeth with dental implants.
+The health and integrity of your jaw can be affected by a variety of circumstances, but the loss of one or more teeth roots is one of the most impactful factors.
+The stimulation that your teeth roots provide when you bite and chew is essential to receiving an ample supply of minerals and nutrients.
+After losing a tooth root, this nutrient supply diminishes with the diminishing stimulation.
+This can lead to the gradual loss of the bone’s mass and density, and for many patients, grafting may be necessary to fortify this foundation before replacing lost teeth with dental implants.

 Ridge augmentation involves placing biocompatible bone graft material into the empty socket of your mandible where your tooth root once lay.
 This helps restore the height and contour of your dental ridge where it has lost support, as the bone surrounding the socket will bond to the graft material filling it.
 While ridge augmentation is not always necessary, it may help boost the success of your dental implant placement by offering a more substantial foundation for it to rest upon.
 For optimal results, we often suggest ridge augmentation after performing tooth extraction, before replacing the tooth with a dental implant.
 However, we may also recommend it as a prerequisite procedure for patients who’ve already lost one or more teeth.